hiiamboris/red-wiki/[DOC]-Comparison-of-aggregate-values-(block!-vector!-object!-hash!-map!).md

 Just like blocks, objects form the backbone of the language.
 Red's object model is influenced by prototype-based and reactive programming, without strictly adhering to an Object-Oriented Paradigm.
 In this way, objects cannot form inheritance chains and act only as namespaces, grouping related values together and following information hiding principle.

-Objects provide a key/value interface and cannot be indexed with `series!` actions; its keys are strictly limited to `set-word!` datatype, and accessing its values via bounded words takes constant time; key/value queries take linear time.
+Objects provide a key/value interface and cannot be indexed with `series!` actions; its keys are strictly limited to `set-word!` datatype, and accessing its values via bounded words takes constant time; binding words to object's context or adding new words is also a constant time operation due to internal usage of a hashtable.

-Once created, objects cannot be extended with new entries (*this may change in later versions*), nor can existing entries be deleted; however, an object can be used as a prototype for another object.
+Once created, objects cannot be extended with new entries (*this may change in the future*), nor can existing entries be deleted; however, an object can be used as a prototype for another object.

 Use `object!` to group functionally-related data together and encapsulate your code's logic.
 Don't follow classic OOP principles too strongly; instead, seek to leverage `object!`s in idiomatic ways: by using reactors, bindings and reflection.